 These coconut caramel bars are fabulous cookies to make any time of the year, but these Caramel DeLites bars are great holiday cookies too including for birthdays, picnics, general family gatherings, and later this year they’ll be the staple Christmas cookies in our home.

-There’s another essential ingredient in today’s samoas cookie bar recipe, and I’d like to dig deep into it, grated coconut.
+Besides caramel sauce, there’s another essential ingredient in today’s samoas cookie bar recipe, and I’d like to dig deep into it; grated coconut.

 How to Make Coconut Flakes at Home

 Get yourself a couple of coconuts.
 That’s tons of fun already because, to be honest, nobody does that anymore.
 Then it’s time to crack open these bad boys.
 By the way, did I mention that I LOVE coconut?